propaki/Automethod/README.md

+# Replication package for paper : "Automated Suggestion of Method Names According to Functional Descriptions"

-# mNamer
+# Overview:
-mNamer: A tool leveraging LLMs to auto-suggest descriptive method names from functional descriptions.
-It uses a multistage training approach to bridge semantic gaps, enhancing code quality
+mNamer introduces a novel approach to automatically suggest high-quality Java method names using Large Language Models (LLMs).
+Leveraging the advanced understanding capabilities of LLMs for natural language descriptions of method functionalities, mNamer combines specialized pre-processing and customized post-processing techniques, including semantics-driven analysis and reinforcement learning from human feedback.
+This method aims to align generated names with established naming conventions, enhancing code readability and maintainability.
 Datasets
 This repository includes two key datasets:
-# English Dataset:
+# Datasets:
+There are two datasets are used to evalatute the approach
-Method Names with English Functional Descriptions (Dataset of Baseline).
+- English Dataset: Method Names with English Functional Descriptions (Dataset of Baseline).
-# Chinese Dataset:
-Method Names with Chinese Functional Descriptions.
+- Chinese Dataset: Method Names with Chinese Functional Descriptions.
+The Dataset organized from [Java 11 API Reference](https://www.apiref.com/java11-zh/java.base/module-summary.html)
 Each dataset is crucial for training and evaluating the models to ensure they perform effectively across linguistic boundaries.

 # Corpus of Prompts